Boeing changes executive in charge of the 737 Max factory

 CHICAGO — The executive who manages the Boeing 737 Max program and the Seattle-area factory where the now-grounded plane is built is retiring.

+The manager, Eric Lindblad, said he planned to retire last summer, and a Boeing spokesman said Thursday that Lindblad’s decision was unrelated to two deadly accidents involving Max jets.

-Eric Lindblad has been in the job less than a year, taking over as Boeing struggled with shortages of engines and fuselages from suppliers.
+Lindblad has been in the job less than a year, taking over as Boeing struggled with shortages of engines and fuselages from suppliers.
+He has been with Boeing 34 years.

-A Boeing spokesman said Thursday Lindblad’s retirement was long planned and is unrelated to two Max accidents.

-Lindblad will be replaced by Mark Jenks, a vice president overseeing possible development of a new mid-size plane.
-Jenks previously managed the Boeing 787 program.
+Lindblad will be replaced over the next several weeks by Mark Jenks, a vice president who oversees possible development of a new mid-size plane that would start flying around 2025.
+Jenks previously managed the Boeing 787, which was grounded in 2013 after batteries overheated on several planes.

+Mike Sinnett, a product-strategy executive who has talked to airline pilots and reporters about the flight-control system on the Max, will take over the mid-size plane program.

 The 737 Max was grounded in March after crashes in Indonesia and Ethiopia killed 346 people.
 Preliminary reports highlighted the role of new flight-control software that pushed the planes’ noses down.
 Boeing hopes to submit a fix to federal safety regulators in September.